 Mental health apps are digital platforms designed to support emotional wellbeing, stress management, and psychological awareness through mobile devices or web-based interfaces.
 These applications typically include tools such as mood tracking, guided meditation, cognitive behavioral therapy exercises, journaling, breathing techniques, and mental wellness education.

 The growth of digital health technology has made mental health support more accessible to broader audiences.
-Smartphones, wearable devices, and cloud-based platforms have enabled developers to create applications that help individuals monitor their emotional patterns and build healthier habits.
+Smartphones, wearable devices, and cloud-based platforms now enable applications that help individuals monitor emotional patterns and build healthier habits.

-Mental health apps emerged in response to several challenges in traditional mental health care, including limited awareness of emotional wellbeing, difficulty accessing psychological resources, and the increasing impact of modern lifestyle stress.
-By integrating mental health tools into everyday digital devices, these applications aim to promote awareness and encourage healthier coping strategies.
+Mental health apps emerged to address challenges such as limited awareness of emotional wellbeing and difficulty accessing psychological resources.
+By integrating tools into everyday devices, these apps promote awareness and encourage healthier coping strategies.

-These features provide structured guidance that users can incorporate into daily routines.
+These features provide structured guidance that users can easily incorporate into their daily lives.

 Why Mental Health Apps Matter Today